 Tigers are elusive and shy cats in general.
-But the Tigers of Ranthambore are contradictory to this.
-They don’t see safari vehicles as a threat and sometimes tend be very close offering intimate experiences.
-On all our previous tours to Ranthambore, our guests have had 100% success in not just seeing Tigers, but also in being able to photograph them on multiple occasions.
-The park’s open landscapes offers unparalleled wildlife encounters and Tiger photography opportunities making Ranthambhore a sought after destination for wildlife photographers and enthusiasts.
+But the tigers here are contradictory to this.
+They don’t see safari vehicles as a threat and sometimes tend to be very close offering intimate experiences.
+On all our previous tours and tiger safaris in Ranthambore, our guests have had 100% success in not just seeing Tigers, but also in being able to photograph them on multiple occasions.
+The park’s open landscapes offer unparalleled wildlife encounters and Tiger photography opportunities, making Ranthambhore one of the most desired destinations for wildlife photographers and enthusiasts.

-On this incredible itinerary, you can be rest assured that you would be looking for not just Tigers, but other wildlife too in the park with one of the area’s most experienced guides and drivers.
-They know the park like the other side of their palm and tracking tigers is their every day routine.
-Their combined experiences spanning over a couple of decades is essential to have the vehicles positioned ensuring the best angles for wildlife photography.
+On this incredible wildlife photography expedition in India, you can rest assured that you would be looking for not just Tigers, but other wildlife too in the park with one of the area’s most experienced guides and drivers.
+They know the park like the other side of their palm, and tracking tigers is their everyday routine.
+Their combined experiences spanning over a couple of decades are essential to have the vehicles positioned ensuring the best angles for wildlife photography.

-While the priority of choosing an accommodation on a Wildlife tour is primarily based on the location and distance from the park, our partner lodges are all located between 5-10 minutes from the National Park entrance, yet offering high levels of service and comforts to the guests.
+While the priority of choosing accommodation on wildlife photography tours in India is primarily based on the location and distance from the park, our partner lodges are all located between 5-10 minutes from the National Park entrance, yet offering high levels of service and comforts to the guests.
 What are you waiting for?
-Talk to us to start planning your wildlife photography tour and safari to Ranthambore.
+Talk to us to start planning your wildlife photography tours in India and Ranthambore safari

 Arrival & Check-in

 The tour begins at Jaipur International Airport.
 On arrival, you are met by the representative and will be transferred by road to Sawai Madhopur (2.5-3 hours).
-After check-in followed by lunch, the safari gypsys would be ready for the first safari of the trip.
+After check-in followed by lunch, the gypsys would be ready for your first Ranthambore Tiger safari of the trip.
 Leave the resort at 3:00 pm and return at 6:30 pm.
 Dinner and overnight at the Resort.

 Morning and Afternoon safaris

 Wake up call at 5:30 am followed by tea and coffee at the reception.
-The safari Gypsys would arrive at 6:00 am.
+The gypsys would arrive at 6:00 am for your next Ranthambore Tiger Safari.
 Parks open at 6:30 am (subject to change based on season).
 Go on a morning safari for 3.5 hours and return at 10:00 am for breakfast.
 Rest awhile until lunch and leave the resort again at 3:00 pm and return at 6:30 pm.
-Dinner and overnight at the Resort.
+Dinner and overnight at the resort.

-There are different safari options please see below for more information
+There are different safaris options please see below for more information

 Morning safari and departure

-Its the last day in the park today.
-Following a wake up call at 5:30 am and a departure to the park 6:00 am, arrive back at the resort at 10:00 am after opening 3.5 hours inside the park.
-Enjoy a hearty breakfast, check-out and departure to Jaipur.
+It’s the last day in the park today.
+Following a wake-up call at 5:30 am and a departure to the park at 6:00 am, arrive back at the resort at 10:00 am after a wildlife safari in Ranthambore for about 3.5 hours.
+Enjoy a hearty breakfast, check-out, and departure to Jaipur.
 On arrival in Jaipur, the tour ends.

 Ranthambore National Park is divided into 10 zones to accommodate the large inflow of tourists and wildlife enthusiasts and to prevent overcrowding.
-Some zones are better than the other and being in the right zones makes a huge difference especially with Tiger sightings.
-Tigers being solitary cats are extremely territorial and have their own individual territories which may sometimes overlap a few tourism zones.
-So picking zones require information from the ground and based on past experience.
-Talk to us to better understand how this works.
+Some zones are better than the others, and being in the right zones makes a huge difference especially with Tiger sightings.
+Tigers being solitary cats are extremely territorial and have their territories that may sometimes overlap a few tourism zones.
+So picking zones require information from the ground and based on experience.
+Talk to us to better understand how a Tiger safari in Ranthambore works.

 Ranthambore’s 10 zones (Numbered 1 to 10) are open from October 1st to June 30th every year.
-Between July 1st and September 30th, only zones 6, 7, 8, 9 and 10.
-The other zones remain closed during these 3 months due to the monsoon season and the heavy rains in the regions which often causes small floods across the park.
+Between July 1st and September 30th, only zones 6, 7, 8, 9, and 10.
+The other zones remain closed during these 3 months due to the monsoon season and the heavy rains in the regions which often cause small floods across the park.